ctrabajko/LinzAGeFleet/README.md

     "time": "17:45",
     "wheelchairCount": 1,
     "assistanceLevel": "extra_time",
-    "status": "confirmed"
+    "status": "confirmed",
+    "vehicleId": "EV-01",
+    "vehicleName": "E‑Van 1 – Central"
   }
 ]
 ```

 The list is sorted by date/time and only includes **future** bookings.
+In addition, each booking is assigned to one of three demo vehicles (`EV-01`, `EV-02`, `EV-03`) using a simple load‑balancing algorithm that prefers vehicles with enough wheelchair capacity.

 ---